adminion/off-the-record/README.md

 server.start();
 ```

-## install
+## Install

-### production install (default)
+### Production install (default)
-The setup script will download and install all system dependencies (mongodb, openssl, nodejs, etc.), as well as any node-module dependencies via npm, optionally generate a key then create and sign a certificate,
+The setup script will download and install all system dependencies and node-module dependencies via npm, then create and start an upstart service.

 Clone the repo with git or download a copy then open a terminal, cd to that directory, then run `./setup.sh`.
 You should not use sudo for the setup script, but you must be a [sudoer](https://help.ubuntu.com/community/Sudoers) as some internal commands within the setup script use sudo.